yelshora1/heston-consistent-exotic-valuation-engine/README.md

 # Heston Exotic Valuation Engine
+Project uploaded to GitHub OCTOBER.
+Started in my local device around MAY.
 A Python pricing engine that calibrates the **Heston stochastic volatility model** to live market option data and uses those parameters to price path-dependent exotic derivatives via Monte Carlo simulation.

 ## What It Does